-The Ozaki technique is an innovative surgery to replace your diseased aortic valve using tissue from the sac around your heart (pericardium).
+The Ozaki technique is an innovative alternative technique for aortic valve replacement using tissue from the sac around your heart (autologous pericardium).

 The aortic valve separates your heart's lower left chamber from your aorta.
 If the valve isn't working as it should, it can disrupt blood flow to your heart and through your body.

-The goal of surgery is to replace the nonworking valve with a new one using your own tissue.
+The goal of the Ozaki aortic valve replacement is to replace the nonworking valve with a new one using your own tissue.

-People with aortic valve disease who haven't had prior open-heart surgery are potential candidates for the Ozaki procedure.
+People with aortic valve disease who haven't had prior open-heart surgery are potential candidates for the Ozaki aortic valve replacement procedure.

-The Ozaki procedure has shown long-term benefits with few reported risks, compared to mechanical and animal tissue valve replacements.
+The Ozaki aortic valve replacement procedure has shown long-term benefits with few reported risks, compared to mechanical and animal tissue valve replacements.